Easy recipe for gluten-free Cheddar Zucchini Muffins! They are soft, moist and full of flavor with thyme, onions, sharp cheddar and jalapeño pepper.

 I used to not have savory muffins on my screen.
-However this is going to change in order to reduce my sugar intake to a normal level and on the other hand they are yummy.
-I also hide some veggies in these cheddar zucchini muffins, you might have spotted it in the title… Zucchini gives them moisture and makes them soft.
+However this is going to change in order to reduce my sugar intake to a normal level and on the other hand, they are yummy.
+I also hide some veggies in these cheddar zucchini muffins, you might have spotted them in the title… Zucchini gives them moisture and makes them soft.
 The cheddar is not just there for the good taste, it also adds calcium, protein and vitamin D. The flavor comes also from the thyme, green onions, and jalapeño pepper.

 - 100 g / 1 cup almond flour

 - 50 g / ⅓ cup brown rice flour

 - 80 ml / ⅓ cup milk (2%)